ethberlin-hackathon/ETHBerlin-Teambuilding/.github/ISSUE_TEMPLATE/hacker-wants-team.md

 *Consider leaving your personal Riot/Status address so that the team can contact you off GitHub.*

 *Note that this is only a template, feel free to talk about anything you want teams to know!*

-AND FINALLY, PLEASE ADD A `Hacker wants team` LABEL.